-- Single-Line Telephone Enhancements - Disable Transfer.
-Through centralized telephone programming, the system manager can disable the ability to transfer calls by removing all but one SA or ICOM button from the telephone. - No Transfer Return.
-When a handset bounce in its cradle, the MERLIN LEGEND system interprets that as a switchhook flash and attempts to transfer a call.
+- Disable Transfer.
+Through centralized telephone programming, the system manager can disable transfer by removing all but one SA or ICOM button from the extension. - No Transfer Return.
+When a handset bounces in its cradle, the system interprets this as a switchhook flash and attempts to transfer a call.
 When the transfer attempt period expires, the user's telephone rings.
-Release 4.0 eliminates this unintended ringing by disconnecting the call in situations where a switchhook flash is followed by an on-hook state when dial tone is present. - Forward Disconnect.
-All ports on 012 and 016 modules now send forward disconnect to all devices connected to them when forward disconnect is received from the CO.
-This enhancement prevents the trunk/line form being kept active when one end disconnects from the call.
-If an answering machine is connected to the port, it will not record silence, or busy tones, or other useless messages.
-This is a non-administrable operation.
+Release 4.0 eliminates this unintended ringing by disconnecting the call in situations where a switchhook flash is followed by an on-hook state and a dial tone is present. - Forward Disconnect.
+All ports on 008 OPT, 012, and 016 modules now send forward disconnect to all devices connected to them when forward disconnect is received from the CO.
+This enhancement prevents the trunk/line from being kept active when one end disconnects from the call.
+If an answering machine is connected to the port, it does not record silence, busy tones, or other useless messages.
+This operation is not programmable.

-7-digit password for SPM
+Seven-Digit Password for SPM

-Release 4.0 has increased system security by requiring a 7-digit password when using SPM to perform remote administration or when performing the Trunk Test procedure.
-This password is to be used in addition to the Remote Access barrier codes.
-Release 4.0 Enhancements
+Release 4.0 has increased system security by requiring a 7-digit password for system managers or technicians who use SPM to perform programming or the Trunk Test procedure.
+This password is for use in addition to a remote access barrier code.